Chapter 1 Introduction

 Many statistical estimation procedures can be shown (through mathematical analysis) to work well asymptotically—that is, given an infinite amount of data—but their performance for data of a given, finite size is more difficult to quantify.
 Although mathematical theory can inform us about “asymptopia,” empirical researchers live in a world of finite sample sizes, where it can be difficult to gauge if one’s real data is large enough that the asymptotic approximations apply.
 For example, this is of particular concern with hierarchical data structures that include only 20 to 40 clusters—a common circumstance in many randomized field trials in education research.
 Simulation is a tractable approach for assessing the small-sample performance of such estimation methods or for determining minimum required sample sizes for adequate performance.

 One example of a simulation investigating questions of finite-sample behavior comes from Long and Ervin (2000), whose evaluated the performance of heteroskedasticity-robust standard errors (HRSE) in linear regression models.
-Asymptotic analysis indicates that HRSEs work well in sufficiently large samples (that is, it can be shown that they provide correct assessments of uncertainty when \(N\) is infinite, as in White (1980)), but what about in realistic contexts?
+Asymptotic analysis indicates that HRSEs work well (in the sense of providing correct assessments of uncertainty) in sufficiently large samples (White (1980)), but what about in realistic contexts where small samples occur?
 Long and Ervin (2000) use extensive simulations to investigate the properties of different versions of HRSEs for linear regression across a range of sample sizes, demonstrating that the most commonly used form of these estimators often does not work well with sample sizes found in typical social science applications.
 Via simulation, they provided compelling evidence about a problem without having to wade into a technical (and potentially inaccessible) mathematical analysis of the problem.

 1.1.5 Conducting Power Analyses